kuttaineh/unititle/README.md

 This [Social Contract](https://github.com/kuttaineh/unknotted#how-shall-the-social-contract-be-defined) comes out of [The Outline of Sanity](https://archive.org/details/theoutlineofsanity) and Henry George.
 It's out of the British Analytic tradition and American Revolutionary thinking.

-Unencumbered small landholding, more specifically the value thereof, is the right for the purpose of abolishing inquity without without placing limits upon individual acheivement, thus is universal title.
+Unencumbered small landholding, more specifically the value thereof, is the right for the purpose of abolishing inquity without placing limits upon individual acheivement, thus is universal title.

 View these short slidedecks to see sample proposals on how to get from here to there: [TRANSITION](https://www.dropbox.com/s/e5saemk5ean6q4l/TRANSITION.pptx?dl=0) & [TRANSITION II: Earthsharing](https://www.dropbox.com/s/x7fguox3i251sku/TRANSITION_II.pptx?dl=0).